 Wilderness area restrictions

-Public land with easy access is what makes Wyoming so great.
-Millions of acres of U.S. Forest Service and Bureau of Land Management lands are available for hunting, including some of the most wild and scenic wilderness areas in the West.
-A Wyoming resident or licensed outfitter must accompany nonresident hunters in order to legally hunt in a designated wilderness area.
-Study the Unit Profiles to locate which areas have designated wilderness, which creates access restrictions for nonresidents.
-If you are a nonresident and would like to legally elk hunt in a wilderness area, please contact an outfitter.
+Millions of acres of U.S. Forest Service and Bureau of Land Management (BLM) lands are available for hunting, including some of the most wild and scenic wilderness areas in the West.
+A registered Wyoming resident or licensed outfitter must accompany nonresident hunters in order to legally hunt in a designated wilderness area.
+Study the Unit Profiles to locate what areas have designated wilderness, which creates access restrictions for nonresidents.
+If you are a nonresident and would like to legally hunt in a wilderness area, please contact an outfitter.
 A complete list of outfitters in Wyoming can be found in our Outfitter Directory.
 Residents need not worry about the wilderness area restriction since they can legally hunt without restriction.

 The draw system